£10 Off Orders Over £250 (Inc Vat)

 Step 6: Trim Excess Film

-After you've heat-sealed the film, take a pair of scissors or the utility knife to trim any excess film hanging over the frame.
-Be careful not to cut too close to the tape, as this could compromise the seal.
+After you've heat-sealed the film, use scissors or a knife to trim excess film hanging over the frame edge.
+Be careful not to cut too close to the tape, as this could compromise the film seal.

 Step 7: Final Touches